amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot-event-streaming-v2.md

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Event Streaming section, click **HubSpot V2**.
 3. Enter a sync name, then click Create **Sync**.
-4. Choose a HubSpot Account ID or authenticate with HubSpot
+4. Choose a HubSpot Account ID or authenticate with HubSpot.
+If you have an existing Account ID, re-authenticate to grant the necessary permissions from HubSpot.
 5. Toggle the **Send events** filter to select the events to send.
 6. Under the **Select & filter events** section, select which Amplitude Events you would like to map to HubSpot.
 Provide a HubSpot Internal Event Name which corresponds with this Amplitude Event that you’ve selected.
 HubSpot recommends choosing the events that are most important to your use case.
 7. Under the **Map properties to destinations**, select which Event Properties you would like to send.
 The HubSpot identifier for this object must be at least one of the following: User Token, Email or Object ID.